 Bulgaria is a beautiful country located in Southeast Europe, and it is becoming an increasingly popular destination for tourists and expats.
 If you are planning on moving to Bulgaria with your pet, there are certain regulations and requirements that you should be aware of.
 In this article, we will answer some common questions about importing your pet to Bulgaria.

-Yes, Bulgaria does allow the import of pets.
+Bulgaria does allow the import of pets.
 However, there are certain restrictions on which types of pets are allowed into the country.
 Only dogs, cats, and ferrets are permitted to enter Bulgaria as pets.

-Yes, there are vaccination requirements for bringing pets to Bulgaria.
+There are vaccination requirements for bringing pets to Bulgaria.
 All dogs, cats, and ferrets must have a valid rabies vaccination, and the vaccination must be administered at least 21 days prior to travel.

 In addition to the rabies vaccination, dogs must also be vaccinated against distemper, hepatitis, leptospirosis, and parvovirus.
 Cats must be vaccinated against feline viral rhinotracheitis, calicivirus, and panleukopenia.